Ferreira79/EDA-Indicadores-Compuestos/README.md

-# Exploratory analysys: Composite Indicators
+# Exploratory analysys: Composite Indexes

 Exploratory analysis of composite indicators related to Agenda 2030 and the SDGs